dkpro/dkpro-jwktl/README.md

 JWKTL is available as open source software under the Apache License 2.0 (ASL).
 The software thus comes "as is" without any warranty (see the license text for more details).
 JWKTL makes use of Berkeley DB Java Edition 5.0.73 (Sleepycat License), Apache Ant 1.7.1 (ASL), JUnit 4.12 (CPL), and Wikokit (New BSD license).

-This product includes software from third parties.
-See the respective license agreements in the `lib` subdirectory for details.
+For the respective third party licenses, see NOTICE.txt.

 Publications